 What’s the difference, and which one is for you?
 Here is Figma vs. Adobe Illustrator comparison to find out.

 What are both

-Figma is a web-based UI designing service to design apps, websites, logos and other prototypes.
+Figma is a web-based UI design service to design apps, websites, logos, and prototypes.
 It offers some great editing options to create simple to complex user interface designs.

 Of course, Figma comes with the basic editing tools, but here are the options that make Figma awesome:

 - AI-based grid system

 If you are not interested in the advanced features, here are the basic ones: